 RULE 8.4 SUMMONS IN ACTION FOR DIVORCE, SEPARATION OR TO DETERMINE PARENTAL RIGHTS AND REPONSIBILITIES

-(a) Restraining Provisions -- Divorce or Separation.
-A summons in a divorce or separation action must be issued by the clerk under the seal of the court, or by an attorney for a party to the action, and include the following restraining provisions:
+(a) Restraining Provisions - Divorce or Separation.
+A summons in a divorce or separation action must be issued by the clerk, or by an attorney for a party to the action, and include the following restraining provisions:

 (1) Neither spouse may dispose of, sell, encumber, or otherwise dissipate any of the parties' assets, except: